Paradise Lost: Adam

 Adam is more gregarious than Eve and yearns for her company.
 He is completely infatuated with her.
 Raphael advises him to "take heed lest Passion sway / Thy Judgment" (5.635–636).
 But Adam's great love for Eve contributes to his disobedience to God.

 Unlike the biblical Adam, before Milton's Adam leaves Paradise he is given a glimpse of the future of mankind by the Archangel Michael, which includes stories from the Old and New Testaments.

 Eve

 Eve is the second human created by God.
 God takes one of Adam's ribs and shapes it into Eve.
 Whether Eve is actually inferior to Adam is a vexed point.
 She is often unwilling to be submissive.
 Eve may be the more intelligent of the two.
-She is generally happy, but longs for knowledge, specifically for self-knowledge.
 When she first met Adam she turned away, more interested in herself.
 She had been looking at her reflection in a lake before being led invisibly to Adam.
-Recounting this to Adam she confesses that she found him less enticing than her reflection (4.477-480).
+Recounting this to Adam she confesses that she found him less enticing than her reflection (4.477–480).